Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 !!! danger "Security considerations"
     There is a reason why Extensions and their code will be executed in the secure environment, by default!
 Never trust the code of an Extension without properly reviewing the code within it!
 Extensions can use external packages from NPM which might contain harmful code and routines - once an Extension runs in the "native context", it might be able to steal sensitive information.
 Please make sure that you are aware of these implications before changing the execution context.

-### Making an Extension Trusted
+### Make an Extension Trusted

 [![Version badge](https://img.shields.io/badge/Added in-v4.46-blue.svg)](../../../release-notes/4.46.md)

 All trusted Extensions are marked with the special icon ![trust-extensions](../images/icons/trusted-extension.svg).

 You can make your uploaded Extensions trusted.
 It could be pre-installed Extension or a custom one.
-To allow users to make Extensions trusted, an admin must add the `extension_trust_admin` role in the [virtual agent project](members.md).
+To allow users to make Extensions trusted and update them, an admin must add the `extension_trust_admin` role in the [virtual agent project](members.md).
 The project admin has this role by default.

 To mark an Extensions as trusted, follow these steps: